waqar-ahmed51/macys-UI-clone/README.md

 # macys-UI-clone
-For practice, I created fully responsive clone of 'https://www.macys.com/shop/search?keyword=jeans'.
+For practice, I created fully responsive clone of macys.com page.
 I created this during my internship program at NISUM Karachi.
 This repository is made for record purposes.
 I used HTML, CSS, Javascript, and Bootstrap for this clone.

-Click link below to view live demo: https://waqar-ahmed51.github.io/macys-UI-clone/
+Click this link to view live demo: https://waqar-ahmed51.github.io/macys-UI-clone/

 Complete fully responsive Macy's website clone which includes: